chrisvidal/mensgroupsg/source/_posts/no-ejaculation-challenge.md

 published: true
 description: 7 days No Ejaculation Challenge
 cover_image: /assets/img/post-humility-cover-unsplash.jpg
-categories: [practice, presence, consciousness, depths, sex, great sex, numbing]
+categories: [practice, presence, consciousness, depths, sex, great sex, numbing, nofap, noejac]
 layouttype: markdown
 ---
 A No-Ejaculation Challenge is currently happening for some of the men in the group.
 Five of them to be precise.